logo

 Things to Observe

-• Conquer (Merge): Observe how these sub-arrays are then merged back together in sorted order.
+• Conquer (Merge): These sub-arrays are then merged back together in sorted order.
 This merging step is where the core sorting logic happens, comparing elements from the sub-arrays and placing them into a temporary array before updating the main one.

 function mergeSort(start, end):